Chapter 5:

 Jesus was alive!
 But how?
 The Bible is very clear: God raised him up out of death "on the third day".
 (Matt 16.21, 1 Cor 15.3, 4) No, he had not ascended directly from his body when he died; he was raised up from the tomb where he had been laid.
 He had been truly dead for a little while. —compare Rev 1.17, 18, 2.8.

 After his resurrection, for forty days he frequently reappeared to his disciples, strengthening their faith that he was indeed alive.
 But he was no longer natural flesh and blood; God had given him a spirit body, as he had had before coming to earth.
 (John 20.19, 1 Pet 3.18, 1 Cor 15.43-48) Finally the time came for him to return to his Father.
-So that his followers would clearly know he was leaving, he ascended up into the clouds while visible to them, then vanished. —see Acts 1.3-11.
+So that his followers would clearly know he was leaving, he ascended up into the clouds while they watched, then vanished. —see Acts 1.3-11.

 Ten days later, as the disciples were gathered together, the holy spirit that Jesus had promised to send came upon them.
 This gave them ability to speak foreign languages, so that the good news about the Christ could be quickly spread abroad. (see Acts 1.8, 2.1-13.)
 Then Peter addressed the crowd and revealed where Jesus now was: “This Jesus God resurrected, of which fact we are all witnesses.
 Therefore because he was exalted to the right hand of God and received the promised holy spirit from the Father, he has poured out this which you see and hear.
 Actually David did not ascend to the heavens, but he himself says, ‘Jehovah said to my Lord: “Sit at my right hand, until I place your enemies as a stool for your feet.”’
 Therefore let all the house of Israel know for a certainty that God made him both Lord and Christ, this Jesus whom you impaled.” —Acts 2:32-36.